There are two city zones that tourists see most in Mazatlan.

 There is the Zona Dorado where newer hotels congregate and bars and discos service night crowds.
 The beaches are here as well as ten taxi drivers to every tourist and street vendors selling hats, sunglasses, ironwood carvings, jewelry, fruit snacks, hair braiding, whale and dolphin tours and anything that will make money.

-Then there is the Zona Historico where you find old adobe homes built by the city’s founders, chic art galleries, restaurants, bars, shops, and boutique lodgings for visitors with money who like to sit on balconies reading French existential novels sipping red wine.
+Then there is the Zona Historico where you find old adobe homes built by the city’s founders, chic art galleries, restaurants, bars, shops, and boutique lodgings for visitors with money who like to sit on balconies reading French existential novels and sipping red wine.

 In the plaza just north of the historical district, where our taxi driver drops us, we discover a map of the Zona Historico on a wood sign.